-We are sure that you'll enjoy your day at Retford, and we look forward to welcoming you.
+We are sure that you will enjoy your day at Retford and we look forward to welcoming you.

 This page of our website provides miscelleneous information for visitors.

 Our kitchen is open every day except Christmas Day and Boxing Day and our bar service is usually available whenever the course is open.
 However, if you expect to be very late back to the clubhouse and want service, please inform our clubroom staff before you tee off.

 Dress Code Summary